 Can the police take my cell phone if they are investigating a crime?

-You are protected by The Fourth Amendment of the U.S. Constitution from unreasonable searches and seizures without a warrant while investigating.
-They have to get a warrant.
-Now, they may be able to do that.
-They may not be able to do that.
+Additionally, you are protected by The Fourth Amendment of the U.S. Constitution from unreasonable searches and seizures without a warrant while investigating.
+So, they have to get a warrant.
+Now, they may be able to do that or they may not be able to do that.
 But the bottom line here is, you don’t want to consent to it.
-If you’re in a compromised situation where you’re being held in custody, you want to ask for a lawyer soon in that process, because that prevents them from using this statements by you about your circumstance being used against you to create an environment where you’re going stay in prison or go to jail.
-Don’t want that.

 Dale Carson Law is dedicated to protecting the rights of individuals.